Skip to content

 3. Write provider-agnostic functions. analyze_document accepts a provider name and builds the config internally.
 The prompt, source, and schema are the same regardless of provider.

-4. Handle config errors at the edge.
-The main function catches ConfigurationError and logs a skip.
+4. Handle portability failures at the edge.
+The main function catches ConfigurationError for Pollux-level unsupported features and APIError for provider-side model mismatches.
 This is the right place for provider-specific fallback logic.

 Model-Specific Constraints